Kinsta vs WP Engine: Performance Tested (Real Data)

 Kinsta is the better choice when:

-- ✅ You're a developer who values good tooling.
+- โ You're a developer who values good tooling.
 DevKinsta, SSH access, Git deployments, built-in APM, and a world-class dashboard make daily WordPress management significantly less painful.
+See our step-by-step deployment guide to get started.

 WP Engine makes more sense when: